Virginia Cavaliers: Origins and history

 In both 2015 and 2019, the University of Virginia and Stanford University were honored for fielding the nation's top athletics programs for NCAA men's and women's sports, respectively, by virtue of winning the Capital One Cup.

+Mascot

+The team's eponymous mascot, known informally as the Cav Man, is a fanciful depiction of a swashbuckling Virginia Cavalier as popularized in the Cavalier fiction of the Antebellum South, armed with a sword and dressed in an orange and navy cloak and plumed hat.

 Fight song

 The Cavalier Song is the University of Virginia's fight song.
 The song was a result of a contest held in 1923 by the university.
 The Cavalier Song, with lyrics by Lawrence Haywood Lee, Jr., and music by Fulton Lewis, Jr., was selected as the winner.
 Generally the second half of the song is played during sporting events.
 The Good Ole Song dates to 1893 and, though not a fight song, is the de facto alma mater.
 It is set to the music of Auld Lang Syne and is sung after each victory in every sport, and after each touchdown in football.

 Sports sponsored

 Basketball

 After partial funding from benefactor Paul Tudor Jones with naming rights, John Paul Jones Arena opened in the Fall of 2006 and is the current venue for the men's and women's basketball teams.
 JPJ is the largest ACC arena outside of major metropolitan areas and the fifth-largest (of 15) in the conference overall.
 The men's team won the NCAA Championship in 2019 and the women's team finished as Runners-Up in 1990.
-The men's program is one of only two (with Kentucky) to have earned a No. 1 seed in all four regions of the NCAA Tournament.
+The men's program is one of only two (with Kentucky) to have earned a No. 1 seed in all four regions of the NCAA tournament.
 The Cavaliers have been ranked in the Top 5 of the AP Poll a total of 96 times in the past four decades, ranking the program 9th since 1980.
 In the 18-game era (2012–2019) of ACC play Virginia had four of the five teams to go 16–2 or better.
 UVA was also the only ACC program to finish a season 17–1 (none went undefeated).
 Men's coach Tony Bennett has won the prestigious Henry Iba Award three times, second only to legend John Wooden.